2023 Hollywood labor disputes

 From May 2 to November 9, 2023, a series of long labor disputes within the film and television industries of the United States took place, mainly focused on the strikes of the Writers Guild of America and SAG-AFTRA.
 It was the second time two Hollywood labor unions were striking simultaneously—the first having occurred in 1960—and as such, the American news media named this phenomenon the "Hollywood double strike", and surpassed the 1960 dual strike as well.
 By November 9, 2023, both the Writers Guild and SAG-AFTRA had reached tentative deals with the Alliance of Motion Picture and Television Producers and ended their strikes.

-In July, The New York Times predicted that with the actor's union joining, "viewers are likely to notice the effects of the dual walkouts more broadly within the next couple of months".
+In July, The New York Times predicted that with the actors’ union joining, "viewers are likely to notice the effects of the dual walkouts more broadly within the next couple of months".
 Both labor disputes have caused the largest interruption to the American film and television industries since the onset of the COVID-19 pandemic in 2020.

 On September 24, 2023, WGA suspended picketing upon reaching a tentative agreement.
 Following a vote, the union leadership voted to end the strike on September 27, 2023, at 12:01 a.m.
 PDT.
 On November 8, 2023, SAG-AFTRA reached a tentative agreement and the strike ended on November 9, at 12:01 a.m.
 PST.